 We’re naked together, which is intimate.
 In order to relax and really let go and feel good, we have to become vulnerable.
 We have to tell him what we like, and we have to literally and figuratively let him in.
 Literally because that’s how sex works, and figuratively because for women, sex is mostly in our heads.
 We can’t get aroused unless we DECIDE that we’re going to enjoy it.
 For us it’s largely a mental experience.
 And that means that we need to make the decision to embrace him–that we’re not just going to “lie there”, but we’re actually going to have a good time.

-Making love, the way that God designed, truly is intimate.
+Making love, when it works the way that God designed it, truly should be intimate.

 And when we don’t make love, or when we only make love rarely, intimacy in our marriage is hindered.

-We feel more distant.
 We feel like there’s something wrong.
 We long to talk, but somehow it never quite brings that heart connection that we want.
-And when we feel distant, we often start snapping at him, because we don’t want to feel guilty about it.
+And when we feel distant, we often start snapping, because we don’t want to feel guilty about it.
 So we tend to frame him as the one in the wrong.
 It’s a vicious circle.